adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/enterprise.md

     Make sure you create the app service in the right directory / subscription.
 If you have access to more than one directory, you can choose the right one by selecting it under your account drop-down in the top-right corner.

 There is also an **Advanced** track.
 This is used in client-flow situations and in situations where you have more than one directory.
+It's also used if you want to use the newer MSAL library for authentication.
 The Express flow is great for getting started quickly.

-!!! info "Preview Portal Access"
-    Azure Active Directory portal access is in preview right now.
-Certain things can only be done through the [Azure Classic Portal][classic-portal].
-The list of things that cannot be done in the Azure Portal is thankfully dwindling.

 You can walk through a server-flow authentication to test that you have all the settings correct.
 Point your browser at https://_yoursite_.azurewebsites.net/.auth/login/aad.
 The browser will take you through an authentication flow before giving you a successful authentication image: